jaffarkeikei/MazeGame/README.md

 # Maze Game
 ## Inspiration
 This game gets inspiration from the reknowned graph traversal techniques: breath-first search and depth-first search.
+I am utterly intrigued by these two graph traversal methods.

 ## Player